 The level of noise generated by the machine is shallow.
 As a pointer, it won’t cover the sound of your TV set on one of the lowest sound settings.
 Also, the “woosh” sound generated with each stroke has been described by many users as relaxing.

 The console unit included with the Merax rower features an LCD divided into multiple sub-sections.
-It indicates time, time, SPM, strokes, distance, calories, and pulse.
-Length is in meters.
-The machine doesn’t have any pulse sensors, so the unit can only read your pulse via a wireless chest strap.
-This accessory (is not included).
+It indicates time, time, SPM, strokes, distance (measured in meters), calories, and pulse.
+The machine doesn’t have any pulse sensors, so the unit can only read your pulse via a wireless HR chest strap (sold separately).

 The unit does not have any online connectivity, nor it is compatible with any fitness apps.
 However, it has two main programs, Manual and Race.
 The Manual Mode has two options.
 One, you can start rowing, and the unit will count the values of your workout.
 And two, you can set up target values for time, distance, strokes, calories, and pulse, and the unit will countdown from there.